Raw milk. If you are a milk drinker, and you've never experienced milk straight from the cow, you're missing out.

 But raw milk will make you sick, they say.

 Raw milk from cows and goats that spend their days roaming a grassy field is not only nutritious but also, when collected with the highest standards of cleanliness, safe to drink.
 We take cleanliness seriously, from the animals to the equipment.
 And the result is pure, clean, healthy, delicious milk.
+In fact, there are indications that cow milk that hasn't been homogenized (the mechanical process of breaking up the fat in the milk so that the cream doesn't separate) is healthier than it's homogenized brother.
+Below is an excerpt from this article:

 As with any food product, there is risk associated with drinking raw milk.
 You will have to determine if the risk is worth the reward.